 The aforementioned examples considered the background stratification in the volume spanning from the upper convection zone to the solar atmosphere but employed idealized treatments on the thermodynamics of plasma.
-In addition, convective motions that pose non-negligible impacts on the evolution of magnetic field \citep{Nordlund+al:2009,Stein:2012.review} were also missing.
+In addition, convective motions that pose non-negligible impacts on the evolution of the magnetic field \citep{Nordlund+al:2009,Stein:2012.review} were also missing.
 A fully self-consistent model of the interaction between magnetic field and plasma requires a more realistic representation of plasma thermodynamics, which is also the basis for forward synthesis of plasma emission that can be quantitatively compared to remote-sensing observations.
 For this purpose, it becomes necessary to account for the important physical processes that dominate the evolution of thermodynamic properties of plasma in the real Sun, such as radiative and conductive transport, energy dissipation, and ionization effects.

-A fully self-consistent and realistic model for the whole domain from the convection zone to the corona is a very challenging task.
+A fully self-consistent and realistic model for the whole domain from the convection zone to the corona is a very challenging task, particularly if a large horizontal domain and active-region-scale magnetic flux are also desired.
 Tremendous efforts have been made to tackle the problem from different aspects.
-A very common approach was still diving the problem into two part, which are the convection zone to the photosphere and the photosphere to the corona.
+A viable approach is dividing the problem into two parts: the convection zone to the photosphere and the photosphere to the corona.